opnsense/docs/source/manual/how-tos/vlan_and_lagg.rst

 **Option**                     **Value**
 =============================  ================================================================
-Parent                         Choose one or more interfaces, e.g., ``igc0`` and ``igc1`` Proto                          lacp
-Fast timeout                   Enable if switch supports it (recommended) Hash Layers                    Set to same as switch, if unknown leave empty Description                    ``lagg0``
+Parent                         Choose one or more interfaces, e.g., ``igc0`` and ``igc1`` Proto                          lacp (if your managed switch supports it) Fast timeout                   Keep on default, disabled Hash Layers                    Set to same as switch, if unknown leave empty Description                    ``lagg0``
 =============================  ================================================================